kiwiorbit/rsiscan-v8/TOUR_GUIDE.md

 3. Click it again to show all.
 4. Click the **Sort button** a few times.

 > **SAY:** "With hundreds of assets, we need to focus.
 You can instantly filter to see only your **Favorites**.
-And more importantly, you can sort the entire market.
+And more importantly, the sort function is intelligent.
 In this RSI view, one click shows what's most oversold.
-If we switch to the **KiwiHunt view**, the same button now sorts by its core oscillator, instantly bringing the most interesting setups to the top."
+If we switch to the **WaveTrend view**, the same button now sorts by the WaveTrend oscillator, instantly bringing the most interesting setups to the top."

 ---